Shine On (The Kooks song)

 "Shine On" is a song by British indie rock band The Kooks and is the second single from their 2008 album Konk.
 It was released on 7 July 2008.
-Although debuting at a disappointing #63 in the UK Singles Chart the song has received a lot of airplay becoming a radio hit.
-The release of "Shine On" has also boosted Konk back into the UK top 40 album chart.
-Upon the physical release of "Shine On", the single climbed to #25, the band's lowest charting single since "Sofa Song".
+Although debuting at number 63 on the UK Singles Chart, the song received substantial airplay, becoming a radio hit.
+The release of "Shine On" also boosted Konk back into the top 40 of the UK Albums Chart.
+Upon the physical release of "Shine On", the single climbed to number 25, the band's lowest charting single since "Sofa Song".

 "Shine On" was also featured in a Michelob Ultra TV commercial.